Morris Dam: History

 Morris Dam was originally slated to be called Pine Canyon Dam, but was renamed for the chief engineer of construction, Samuel Brooks Morris of the Pasadena Water Department.
 With the dam envisioned as a private structure for Pasadena, groundbreaking was in April 1932 and construction was completed in May 1934, four months behind schedule.
 Upon completion the dam was dedicated by former United States President Herbert Hoover.
 In 1935, contrary to its original purpose, Morris Dam was sold to the Metropolitan Water District of Southern California (MWD), which owned it through most of the 20th century.

 The dam was completed prior to the catastrophic Los Angeles Flood of 1938, the most severe flood recorded in Southern California since the Great Flood of 1862.
 Along with San Gabriel Dam, which at the time was under construction, the Cogswell Dam upstream and the Morris Dam greatly reduced the flood peak on the San Gabriel River, saving downstream cities millions of dollars' worth of damages.
 If it were not for the three dams, the flow past Azusa may have exceeded 150000 cuft/s, but was limited to just 65700 cuft/s, with Morris Dam alone reducing the flood peak by some 30000 cuft/s.

+In 2024, the dam was dedicated as a National Historic Civil Engineering Landmark by the American Society of Civil Engineers.